dmatavel/caesar_cipher/README.md

 ## 3 **Instructions:**

-Run the program with `./caesar_cipher`
+Run the program with `./caesar_cipher`.

 Insert a number of a correspondent option:

 - 1 to cipher a text;
 - 2 to decipher;
 - 3 to quit the program.

-Both cipher and decipher options will pronpt the user for a text and a key to encrypt or decrypt the text.
+Both cipher and decipher options will prompt the user for a text and a key to encrypt or decrypt the text.